-This module aims to
+This module aims to:

-• Act as an introduction to the course and inform students on the choice of appropriate specialisms.
+• act as an introduction to the course and inform students on the choice of appropriate specialisms.

-- The Background to Planning including the history of planning and emergence of planning as a profession and planning and urban theory
+• the history of planning and the emergence of planning as a profession;

-- The UK Planning System and Themes including, housing, transport, industrial policy, plan making
+• the UK planning system and themes including; housing, transport, industrial policy, plan making;

-On successful completion of this module students will:
+On successful completion of this module, students will be able to:

 There are three assessment components:

 • Essay (2000-3000 words) demonstrating an understanding of the UK planning system, policies and related theory

 • Group project report: analysing an aspect of the UK planning system, policies or related theory based in primary research

 Refereed journals/ articles and electronic resources: issued according to syllabus.